unic0x/research/README.md

 # Load Debugger

+Locate immunity folder and drop mona in the extensions folder

+set gcc as a system path c:\mingw\bin\

-load immunity and use the folder or file to open and then locate overflow.exe at the bottom of the screen set a working directory
+Load Immunity and use the folder or file to open and then locate overflow.exe at the bottom of the screen set a working directory.
 ```
 !mona config -set workingfolder c:\mona\%p
 ```